Beauty Buzzwords: Bakuchiol

 Herbivore Bakuchiol Retinol Alternative Serum – This lightweight, jelly-like serum is the perfect alternative to retinol that soaks in quickly, delivers results and shows off the beautiful lavender colour of the flower it originates from.

-Graydon Green Cream – Packed with nourishing ingredients, this moisturizer will give you all the benefits of retinol but the power of plants to reveal smoother and brighter looking skin.
+Graydon Phyto Clear – Packed with nourishing ingredients, this moisturizer will give you all the benefits of retinol but the power of plants to reveal smoother and brighter-looking skin.

 Have you heard of Bakuchiol before?
 Let us know your experience in the comments!